ramit05/myblog/_posts/2018-01-14-ci-cd-chef-automate.md

 Next, is the **default.toml** file.
 This file contains the information about the ports and external configurations of your application that you have.
 It is similar to having **nginx.conf** for **nginx** or **apache2conf** for **apache**, which I believe is an interesting and good idea.

-For the hooks part, I observed its usage while explorring some of the samples provided by habitat team in there docs.In simple terms, it is basically breaking down your requirements as per your application into multiple stages each having its priority in different order while running your application.
+For the hooks part, I observed its usage while exploring some of the samples provided by habitat team in there docs.In simple terms, it is basically breaking down your requirements as per your application into multiple stages each having its priority in different order while running your application.
 Like we have **Entrypoint** in **Dockerfile**.
 For example, Here the file **Init** in scripts contains your initialization commands.

 Some sample examples: